This post may contain affiliate links. Please read my disclosure.

 Can preserved lemons spoil?

 Given the extremely high salt content, the likelihood of the lemons spoiling is very slim.
 However, if you fail to cover the lemons fully with lemon juice, they have a higher chance of spoiling during the fermenting process.
+Once the jar of lemons is opened however, it will need to be refrigerated.

 Why use preserved lemons?